ucsb-dreamlab/twarc/workedex.md

 ![DOD FILTER BY DATE](/assets/dod_filter_date.png)

-As we can see from the photo of the CSV (We can use the json2csv.py utility listed on the Visualization page and demonstrated below to check this utility and those following), the first tweet entries are from the DOD.
-Since we took a smaller sample of the dataset, using this filter allows us to only analyze tweets made on the DOD as our subset doesn't extend beyond March 31st.
+As we can see from the photo of the CSV (We can use the _json2csv.py_ utility listed on the Visualization page and demonstrated [below](#visual) to check this utility and those following), the first tweet entries are from the DOD.
+Since we took a smaller sample of the dataset, using this filter allows us to only analyze tweets made on the DOD as our subset current doesn't extend beyond March 31st.

 ### _filter_users.py_